FAQ

 For us, Karate is primarily a system of self defence.
 While a lot of clubs will tell you they teach Karate for competition, Karate for sport and Karate for self defence, these are very different skillsets.
 Our focus is providing training in practical, realistic Karate for self defence, although we cover a range of topics and applications.
 To find out more, Contact Us!

 This is a really common question, and there is truly no set answer.
 It varies from person to person based on many things, including the amount of time a week you can dedicate to Karate, as well as how quickly you pick up new concepts.
 Karate is a really personal journey, and no two people will have an identical experience on the path to black belt and beyond.
 That being said, we believe that everyone is capable of achieving a black belt, if they put in the time and effort!
-While some clubs will give out belts on a set schedule, for example every 3 months, we believe absolutely that belts must only be given out based on ability level and dedication, not how much you pay, or how often you attend.

 You can join by calling, emailing, sending us a message on Facebook or Whatsapp, or filling in the contact form on this website.
 Someone will get back to you as soon as possible to discuss options for training sessions, and explain how membership works!
 We look forward to seeing you soon!